 Similar to meditation, yoga is a mind-body exercise that originates in spiritual practices.
 It involves moving through sequences of poses and stretches while also focusing on breathing.
 Many people around the world practice yoga to promote mental and physical well-being.

-Some research suggests yoga may help:
+Some research suggests yoga

 - lower stress

 - improve sleep

 - manage anxiety or depression

 - reduce neck and lower back pain

 Most studies on yoga’s benefits have been with small numbers of people, so more research is still needed.

 Biologically based therapies use substances such as plants and foods to improve health or treat conditions.
 Some examples include:

 Some CAM and integrative practitioners use nutritional supplements, such as vitamins, minerals, or other beneficial compounds, to treat or manage conditions.